bajajvinamr/ChurnRadar/app/README.md

 ## 🎯 Product-Grade UI for Customer Resurrection Analytics

-Beautiful, demo-ready Streamlit application that transforms your churn analysis into actionable insights a marketer or CEO can understand at a glance.
+Beautiful, production-ready Streamlit application that transforms your churn analysis into actionable insights a marketer or CEO can understand at a glance.

 ## 🚀 Quick Start